timolins/timo-sh/content/about.md

-# This is what we're all about.
+# This is a text about me

-React, static sites, performance, speed.
-It's the stuff that makes us tick.
+Hello and welcome to my work in progress page 🇦🇹